 Suzuki Law Offices defends people charged with marijuana-related DUI offenses in Arizona.
-We are experienced and knowledgeable, and we are determined to obtain the best possible outcome for every client.
+We are experienced and knowledgeable and determined to obtain the best possible outcome for every client.
 If you have been charged with driving under the influence of drugs, the attorneys at Suzuki Law Offices are ready to fight for you.

 Arizona’s Zero-Tolerance Marijuana DUI Laws

-While it may be legal in other states to use marijuana recreationally, or medically right here in our state, Arizona drivers have to deal with what is effectively a zero-tolerance policy for driving under the influence of marijuana.
-The active chemical in marijuana - THC, the chemical that produces the "high" - has a limited shelf life.
-THC will diminish and be out of a person's system the same day.
-Arizona law states that the presence of metabolites – the stuff that stays in the bloodstream for weeks after using marijuana – will be enough to get you charged with DUI, and possibly even convicted, even though you weren't actually impaired.
+While it may be legal in other states to use marijuana recreationally or medically right here in our state, Arizona, drivers have to deal with what is effectively a zero-tolerance policy for driving under the influence of marijuana.
+The active chemical in marijuana – THC, the chemical that produces the “high” – has a limited shelf life.
+THC will diminish and leave a person’s system the same day.
+Arizona law states that the presence of metabolites – the stuff that stays in the bloodstream for weeks after using marijuana – will be enough to get you charged with DUI and possibly even convicted, even though you weren’t impaired.

 Why is this?
-It boils down to the way an Arizona appeals court ruled: "We determined that the legislative ban extends to all substances, whether capable of causing impairment or not."
-In spite of the fact that Arizona allows the use of marijuana for medical purposes if evidence exists that you smoked marijuana at any point, even though the effects wore off long ago, you're at risk of a DUI conviction.
+It boils down to how an Arizona appeals court ruled: “We determined that the legislative ban extends to all substances, whether capable of causing impairment or not.”
+Even though Arizona allows the use of marijuana for medical purposes if evidence exists that you smoked marijuana at any point, even though the effects wore off long ago, you’re at risk of a DUI conviction.

 What If I Have a Medical Marijuana Card in Arizona?